 - it lies in their lower (easy) register, whereas for cellists it lies in our (excruciatingly hard) high register.

-- for violists, the music needs to be quite substantially modified (rewritten) in order to accommodate the many notes and passages that descend below the pitch of their open C string (all those notes that for the cello lie below our “C” in first position on the G-string).
+- for violists, the music needs to be quite substantially modified (rewritten) in order to accommodate the many notes and passages that descend below the pitch of their open C string (all those notes that for the cello lie below our “C” on the G-string).
 Not counting the chords (which can easily be revoiced), there are approximately 110 notes, in more than 20 passages, which need to be rewritten for the viola version.

 Playing this sonata in the equivalent register as violists – one octave lower than what we normally do – would make it infinitely easier.
 But unfortunately this is not a valid musical option because, apart from the damage done by the obligatory modifications to keep it in range (the same as for the viola version), in this low register it would sound like an elephant trying to do acrobatics.
 A good compromise between the two extremes (of playing it either at pitch or down an octave) is to transpose the sonata down a fifth.
 This brings it into a more comfortable register but doesn’t take us so low that we sound like a hippopotamus, and it reduces enormously the modifications necessary to keep it in range.

-Of course, when we transpose this piece down by a fifth, all those notes which lie beneath the pitch of “G” (open G string) in the original Arpeggione version now lie beneath the pitch of our open “C” string.
+Of course, when we transpose this piece down by a fifth, all those notes that lie beneath the pitch of “G” (open G string) in the original Arpeggione version now lie beneath the pitch of our open “C” string.
 We need therefore to modify the music in the passages that use these “out-of-register” notes, in order to bring them into the cello’s playable register.
 Fortunately, there are only 17 of these notes, with only 7 passages concerned in the entire sonata (compare that to the 110 notes and 20 passages for the viola version), and the modifications required to substitute them (shown below) are relatively minor, and certainly insignificant in comparison to the major changes that viola players are required to make to the viola part in order to play this piece in their low register.

 CHANGES TO THE CELLO PART TO ACCOMMODATE OUT-OF-RANGE LOW NOTES